Gabriel de Espinosa: People involved

 Very little is known of Espinosa's early years.
-Some scholars believe that he was probably born in Toledo as this town had he oldest document known about him, his title of baker, but in Madrigal is believed thar he was born there.
+Some scholars believe that he was probably born in Toledo as this town had he oldest document known about him, his title of baker, but in Madrigal it is believed that he was born there.
 What is known is that in 1594 he arrived at Madrigal alongside his two-year-old daughter, Clara, and his wife, Isabel Cid.
 People noticed that the new baker spoke several languages (at least, French and German), knew how to ride a horse and, in general, appeared to be more than a humble officer.
 Although it is not impossible that he had learned these skills working for the militia of Captain Pedro Bermúdez, where he served.

 In the same town lived Friar Miguel de los Santos, the possible thinker of the scam, who had been a confessor in the court of King Sebastian, and had supported the Prior of Crato in his intention to succeed said king.
 For that reason he had been exiled from Portugal and sent to Castile by Philip II.

 The third person involved is María Ana de Austria, daughter of John of Austria.
 She entered the convent of Agustinas de Madrigal at the age of six, sent by his uncle Philip II.
 It seems that she had no religious vocation whatsoever, and that she preferred adventure stories, especially if they referred to her father or her cousin Sebastian, whom, like many others at the time, she believed alive.

 The plot

 Probably Friar Miguel de los Santos noticed the physical resemblance between Espinosa and Sebastian (among other things, they were both redheads, something unusual in Portugal) and convinced Espinosa to impersonate the late king.
 De los Santos also introduced him to Ana de Austria.
 Either because she believed him to actually be her cousin or just because she wanted to escape the convent she agreed to promise in marriage with him until she could obtain permission from the Pope.

-Sebastian was arrested in Valladolid for talking disrespectfully of the king and the jailers found on him 4 letters (two by Miguel de los Santos and two by Ana de Austria) talking about the plot.
+Espinosa was arrested in Valladolid for talking disrespectfully of the king and the jailers found on him 4 letters (two by Miguel de los Santos and two by Ana de Austria) talking about the plot.
 The matter was then referred to the royal court and both Miguel and Ana were also arrested.